mojozojo/spooky-counter/README.md

 # React + Vite

+Spooky Halloween Counter is a creepy-cool web app built to celebrate the spooky season! 🕸️

+This haunted counter lets users increase the count using the Spacebar, with a ghoulish limit to keep things under control (no counting zombies past 5! 🧟‍♂️).
+Designed with a custom Halloween-themed UI, it features:

+🎃 Glowing orange and deep purple visuals

+👻 Spooky fog animation

+💀 A maximum count of 5 (because more than that might summon something...)

+⌨️ Keyboard-triggered interactions (Spacebar only — no clicks from the undead allowed)

+Built using React + CSS, this fun project was made to practice event handling, state management, and custom styling — all with a touch of Halloween flair.

+⚠️ Warning: Repeated pressing of the spacebar may summon the spirits of deprecated code...
+Use responsibly.

+Let me know if you want a shorter version, or if you're adding things like deployment, contributors, or demo screenshots!

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: